bitbooks/example-book-glide/README.md

 The structure of your Bitbooks site will mimic the structure of this repository, with two exceptions:

 1. Your front page (`index.md`) will be promoted to the top of the list.
-2. Your readme (`readme.md`) will not appear in your table of contents.
+2. Your readme (`readme.md`) and images folder will not appear in your table of contents.

 Here are a few example directory structures, with the resulting impact on book navigation and urls:

 ![Example Directory Structures](images/example-directories.png)

 You may have noticed that page order is defined by alphebetical sorting of the filename.
 For this reason, we usually recommend prepending filenames with numbers for sorting purposes.
-The only exception to this is `index.md` which will always be sorted first to be used as the front page.
+Finally, if you have any non-markdown files in your repository (meaning, files not ending with `.md` or `.markdown`), they will not appear on the site.

 ## Styleguide